This post originally appeared as part of the Great Game of Business Gathering of the Games blog here.

 Throughout my 26 years in business, I’ve learned many “hard” lessons and 2014 brought one of them.
 We helped one of our largest clients with an initiative that would reduce their spend with us by just over $1,000,000 per year.
 Without question, it was the right thing to do, but it sure hurt our bottom line in the short term.

 What made it even more painful was that it happened faster and was more impactful than we had planned.
 By June of 2014, we realized we were very much off pace on our budget and might even lose money for the first time since we started the business.

 It was amidst this crisis that I finally said, “We are implementing the Great Game of Business.”
 It hit me that if our team could truly understand how their day-to-day decisions affect the bottom line, they would make better decisions and we could be more successful together.

-My first goal was educating the team to become more financially literate and understand our financials.
+My first goal was to educate the team to become more financially literate and understand our financials.
 It worked, and we didn’t lose money in 2014 after all.
 Our two best years in the history of the company followed in 2015 and 2016.
 It was because, for the first time, the Team could connect the dots.

 The High Involvement Planning Process (HIP)

 I had no idea how powerful High Involvement Planning (HIP) would become for us.
 If you’re not familiar, High Involvement Planning transforms traditional annual planning by involving, educating, and informing everyone in the company about the company’s strategic goals and realities.

 We’ve found that when our team has a voice, not only do they buy in but, because of their financial literacy, they understand at a deeper level how the dots are connected and why certain initiatives float to the top and others do not.

 As an example, here is imageOne's 4-step High Involvement Planning process: